renatols-jf/spboot-chassi/README.md

 ## Monitoring
 This framework exports metrics to Prometheus automatically using the Spring actuator.
 It provides a facade for metrics, which will reflect in the Spring/Micrometer `MeterRegistry`.

+### Metric types and creation
+Metrics are created with the help of `MetricRegistry` - not  the same as `MeterRegistry` from Spring/Micrometer.
+There is no need to store references to the created metrics.
+Each time you try to build a `Metric`, the `MetricRegistry` will either create a new one or return an existing `Metric` in case it's the same type and has the same name and same tags as the one requested.
 Currently, there are 4 metrics that can be created:

 - `Counter`: A counter, as the name says, counts something.
 As long as the application is running, its value never resets.